Upcoming Events

 Fund for Wild Nature, and sponsored by From the Heart Productions, the film is being screened in film festivals and other venues across the United States.

 For the past 15 years, Maya Khosla’s work in the natural world has taken her to wilderness areas, to the page and to the screen.
-She recently spent four years documenting the high biodiversity in the post-fire forest of the forests of the Sierra Nevada-Cascades Mountain Region.
+She has spent eight years documenting the high biodiversity in the post-fire forest of the forests of the Sierra Nevada-Cascades Mountain Region and California's coastal forests.
 For several years, Maya worked in India on The Turtle Diaries Project, a collaborative effort with Dusty Foot Productions.
 The field efforts in India’s western state of Gujarat, the eastern state of Orissa, the Andaman Islands and the Lakshadweep Islands.